So let’s continue your Chicago condo inspection and check for smoke and Carbon Monoxide detectors.

 Check the brand of your Carbon Monoxide detector and if your condo developer left no manufacturer instructions, find information about your particular model online.

-Carbon Monoxide detectors have a shorter lifespan than smoke detectors, and many models will only function properly for about 2 years.
-Some manufacturers claim up to 6 years on new CO detector models, and they might have a audible notification feature letting you know that replacement is required.
+Carbon Monoxide detectors have a shorter lifespan than smoke detectors, many older models were only functioning properly for about 2 years.
+Currently some manufacturers claim up to 10 years on new CO detector models, and they may have a audible notification feature letting you know that replacement is required.

 Go ahead and check other sections of the